Roman Dziadkiewicz

 — now —

-which helps him repeatedly lose singularity, the limits
+which helps him repeatedly question singularity, the limits

 of cognition, and the relations between the objective